django-cms/django-cms/docs/getting_started/installation/integrate.rst

 This will install Django, django CMS, South, Pillow, and your database's driver globally.

-You have now everything that is needed for you to follow the :doc:`tutorial`.
+You have now everything that is needed for you to follow the :doc:`../tutorial`.

 On Mac OSX